 So, the next one is for Webflow.

-Now, this is actually their own website which includes a lot of stuff but if we break down just the top of the website, note there is no navigation actually we don’t see any of the other pages.
-We just see get started a call to action.
+This is their website, which includes manymuchff, but if we break down just the top of the website, there is no navigation.
+We don’t see any of the other pages.
+We see you get started a call to action.

-So again, clear focused, value proposition, call to action, and social proof.
-Now if you keep scrolling, then you are actually going to move in a kind of to the normal website where you’ll see a lot of other stuff but if you break down the top of the website was built to be kind of a landing page experience.
+So again, clear focus, value proposition, call to action, and social proof.
+Now, if you keep scrolling, you will move to the standard website, where you’ll see other stuff, but if you break down, the top of the website was built to be kind of a landing page experience.

 Example 3: Netflix

-The next one is Netflix, which again is actually netflix.com, This is the main one but they’re treating it as a landing page so again no navigation at the top.
+The next one is Netflix, which again is netflix.com.
+This is the main one, but they’re treating it as a landing page, so again no navigation at the top.

 Then we have the value proposition.

-And then big kind of subscription section where will give our email and try it for Netflix price and in the background, we see the image which basically shows you the grid of a lot of movies and series.
+And then a big kind of subscription section where we will give our email and try it for Netflix price and in the background, we see the image which shows you the grid of a lot of movies and series.

-At the bottom, you will see the FAQ section which will help them kind of sell.
-They do not use social proof on this page but perhaps just because Netflix is so big they don’t feel like they need social proof at this point.
+At the bottom, you will see the FAQ section, which will help them kind of sell.
+They do not use social proof on this page but perhaps just because Netflix is so giant, and they don’t feel like they need social evidence at this point.
 But they did build it as a high converting landing page.

 The last touch

-We hope that those 5 key components of a landing page design are very useful for you and you’re going to note these five elements and use them in the design of your next web design project.
+We hope that those 5 key components of a landing page design are beneficial for you, and you’re going to note these five elements and use them in the creation of your next web design project.

 Let’s visit RRSlide to download free PowerPoint presentation templates with many categories.
 But wait, don’t go anywhere and stay here with our Blog to stay up-to-date on all the best pitch deck template collections and design advice from our PowerPoint experts yet to come!

-This article is written by Ramzan.
-He is a digital marketer and is a freelancer for over seven years and also he has a blog called Itstechable where he writes articles about SEO, Freelancing, and Web design.
+Ramzan writes this article.
+He is a digital marketer and is a freelancer for over seven years.
+And also has a blog called Itstechable, where he writes articles about SEO, Freelancing, and Web design.